saifeemustafaq/merkletree_assignment/README.md

 ### Breakdown

-Let's take a look at each step in the implementation in detail.
+Let's take a look at each step of the implementation in detail.

 ![alt text](/images/code_merkle_tree.png)